 LEPTOSPIROSIS VACCINE SHORTAGE

-Due to a production issue in the United States, the Leptospirosis vaccine availability has been patchy nationally sInce September 2023, although supply has certainly improved from mid 2024.
+Due to a production issue in the United States, the Leptospirosis vaccine availability has been patchy but has certainly improved from mid 2024 and seems to have stabilised in 2025.

 The main preventions are to avoid exposure to rats or areas frequented by rats, and prevent dogs from drinking or playing in stagnant water and mud.